2023 Best Child Development & Family Studies Bachelor's Degree Schools in the Middle Atlantic Region

 Full Human Development & Family Studies at University of the District of Columbia Report

-Messiah University came in at #7 in this year’s edition of the Best Child Development & Family Studies Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Messiah University ranked #7 on this year’s Best Child Development & Family Studies Bachelor’s Degree Schools in the Middle Atlantic Region list.
 Messiah is a small private not-for-profit school located in the suburb of Mechanicsburg.

-Read full report on Human Development & Family Studies at Syracuse University
+Read full report on Human Development & Family Studies at Messiah University

 The average amount in student loans that human development majors at Binghamton University take out while working on their Bachelor's Degree is $21,773.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $238.